Tari Ito: Biography

 Tari Ito was born in 1951 in Tokyo, Japan.
 She began working as a pantomime performer in Japan and the Netherlands before becoming active as a performance artist in the late 1980s, and as a feminist and lesbian artist since the 1990s.
 She established and founded the Women's Art Network (WAN) in 1994 in Tokyo, which organized Women Breaking Boundaries 21, an exhibition of women artists from Japan and other parts of Asia in 2001.
 Ito set up PA/F (Performance Art/Feminism) Space in 2003.

 Ito's performance and artistic practice focused on exploring sexuality, military violence against women, and the fear of radiation exposure after Fukushima nuclear disaster in 2011.
 Her work "has continued to draw on themes and materials from daily life to produce live performance artworks that she believes can become catalysts for change".

-Beginning in 2014, she lived with degenerative neurological conditions that limited her mobility, though she performed during that time.
+Beginning in 2014, she lived with degenerative neurological conditions that limited her mobility, though she continued performing during that time.
 Ito died from amyotrophic lateral sclerosis on September 22, 2021, at the age of 70.